I made it, but my father didn’t.

-The reason for concern was Russell-Silver Syndrome, a disorder that involves, among other things, low growth, low birth weight and short height.
+The reason for concern was Russell-Silver Syndrome, a disorder that afflicts babies with low growth, low birth weight and short height.
 In other words, I’m small.

 When I think back, the pressure was unbearable.

-When everyone bounded out to play basketball it was torture.
+When everyone went out to play basketball, it was torture.
 We played a shooting game and when the ball went to me, I couldn’t even hit the rim on a lowered basket.
-They said, “OK, if Jaim hits the net, we’ll consider it a score.”
-So I kept smiling and playing but it hurt me deeply.
+They said, “Okay if Jaim hits the net, we’ll call it a score.”
+So I kept smiling and playing, but it hurt me deeply.
 When I hit the net, they cheered.
-They might as well have sneered, it hurt all the same.
-All the boys and girls could make baskets.
+They might as well have sneered.
+It hurt all the same.
+All the kids could make baskets.
 I was the outcast.
 I cursed my body.

 One day while riding the bus home, I couldn’t take it any longer.
-I was the last one on the bus and broke down and cried.
-The bus driver noticed me in her rearview mirror.
-She came over to me and put her arm around my tiny shoulders.
+I was the last one and broke down and cried.
+The bus driver noticed me and came over to me and put her arm around my tiny shoulders.
 “You just keep trying, no matter what it is,” she said.
 “I can see that you’re a strong boy.”

-Her kindness meant so much to me.
-It helped to make me extremely determined to accomplish all the things that nobody thought I could.
-I suppose in some ways, however, it kept me believing that I could one day overcome all of the ways I was different.
-I was a small boy rolling a large rock up a tall hill.
+Her kindness meant so much.
+It helped to make me determined to accomplish all the things that nobody thought I could.
+In some ways, however, it kept me believing that I could one day overcome all of the ways I was different.
+And my biggest challenge was just ahead.

-Meanwhile the boys kept getting taller and more muscular.
+Meanwhile, the boys kept getting taller and more muscular.
 Even the girls were towering over me.
 I would look up and see them staring at the other boys lovingly and giving them attention.
-Once again, I was the desperate moth pleading for someone to see that I was beautiful.
+Once again, I was the desperate moth pleading for someone to see me.

 I had failed.
 A pretty girl would not look me in the eyes and hold my hand in hers.
-I asked God again, why did you make me this way?
-What good does this do anybody?
-Why do I have to suffer?
+I asked God again, Why did you make me this way?
+What good does it do?

-I fell into depression.
-There was a hopelessness to my life.
+I got depressed.
+There was hopelessness in my life.
 Is this all I’ll ever be—small?
 Does this mean my life will be small too?

-This guy I knew called me up out of the blue and asked me if I wanted to go with him to a party.
-I said yes.
+This guy I met asked if I wanted to go to a party.
 He was going to pick me up.
 So I waited.
 And waited.
 As I sat there, I felt the silliness of my life.
-Me, in my silent house, dressed in some ridiculous get up that didn’t feel like me at all, sitting on my couch with my feet unable to reach the carpet, waiting.
+Me, in my silent house, dressed in some ridiculous get-up, sitting on my couch with my feet unable to reach the carpet.
 Waiting for what?
 A chance to go to a party and feel like a freak?

-He never came.
+When I realized he wasn’t coming.
 I fell to my knees.
-When I was little, I had told God I wanted to be His, but this was different.
+When I was a kid, I told God I wanted to be His, but this was different.
 I told God I needed Him in a way that I didn’t even recognize.
-“Take all of me, Lord,” I cried out.
+“Take all of me, Lord,” I cried.
 “Make something with my life because I can’t.
 I’m yours.
-You’re all the hope I have.”
+You’re my only hope.”

-By the grace of God, all, and I do mean all of my painful self-perceptions have been replaced with an ever-growing sense that I have been made perfectly for God’s holy purpose.
+By the grace of God, all of my painful self-perceptions have been replaced with an ever-growing sense that I’m made perfectly for God’s holy purpose.

 I feel so hopeful because I feel so loved.
-To me, I have been taken by the hand and my eyes have been longingly looked into, I have been claimed, I have been asked to the prom, I have been crowned Homecoming King.
+To me, I have been taken by the hand and my eyes have been longingly looked into.
+I have been claimed.
+I have been asked to the prom of God’s heart and crowned homecoming king.

-In 2011, I moved to San Diego and became a part of the Rock Church’s TWELVE program, a nine-month mentoring and leadership training experience.
-Whenever I speak to audiences of young people, it is so wonderful to see how God gives me everything I need.
-He even makes my voice powerful.
-As soon as I take the stage and everyone sees my size, their mouths drop open.
+I now speak to youth groups and it is wonderful to see how God makes my voice powerful—as soon as everyone sees me, their mouths drop open.
 You can hear a pin drop.

 The result?
-Kids want to know more about a God that can build a giant inside someone like me.
+Kids hear about a God that can build a giant inside someone like me.

-You may not believe me when I tell you this, but I love the way I am.
-That is not indicative of a mere change of mind, but a change at the core of my being.
-I used to think the best I could do would be to learn to live with my condition.
-But today, I like to look in the mirror because it’s me—the same me that God chose to have so much influence over young people and bring such hope.
+Today, I love the way I am.
+I used to think the best I could do would be to endure life with my condition.
+But now I like to look in the mirror because it’s me—the same me that God chose to have so much influence over young people and bring such hope.